L0ad1n6/Exeter-Challenge/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 Friendly challenge for my fellow exonians.
+(Latest version does not work as intended, working on v2 so this project will remain broken for the forseable future.
+However I do plan to refactor and fix it someday)

 ## Table of Contents